 For a card with no annual fee, this is an especially generous bonus.
 It is possible to find better welcome bonuses, but you’d have to be willing to consider a card that has an annual fee and your business would need to have higher purchasing volumes.

-The aforementioned Capital One Spark Cash Plus card, for example, offers a welcome bonus of up to $1,000 if you spend $50,000 within the first six months.
+The aforementioned Capital One Spark Cash Plus card, for example, offers a welcome bonus of up to $1,000 ($500 once you spend $5,000 in the first three months, and an additional $500 once you spend $50,000 in the first six months).
 For a $95 annual fee, the Chase Ink Business Preferred® Credit Card even offers a 100,000-point bonus (worth up to $1,250 when you redeem it toward travel) for spending $15,000 in the first three months.

 A welcome bonus is great, but it’s usually best to consider how much you’ll be earning on a regular basis.
 The Amex Blue Business Cash card offers a simple rewards program.
 You’ll earn 2% cash back on everything you buy, up to your first $50,000 in purchases each year.
 After that, you’ll earn 1% cash back on all purchases.
 There are no categories to track or things to sign up for; you earn it all automatically.